-T1 A coding and records system facilitates traceability of bodies and human tissue, ensuring a robust audit trail c) Three identifiers are used to identify bodies and tissue, (for example post mortem number, name, date of birth/death), including at least one unique identifier When releasing patients who have died in the hospital, mortuary staff check only two identifiers (e.g. full name and date of birth) with the information from the funeral director.
-See Advice , item 2.
-Minor
+T1 A coding and records system facilitates traceability of bodies and human tissue, ensuring a robust audit trail c) Three identifiers are used to identify bodies and tissue, (for example post mortem number, name, date of birth/death), including at least one unique identifier The mortuary relies upon confirmation of two identifiers during the release of hospital and community death bodies.
+For hospital deaths, the full name and date of birth are used and for community deaths, the full name and age are used.
+The reliance on only two identifiers presents a risk that a body may be wrongfully identified during its release to a funeral director.
+Minor (see Advice, item 11).